 1. A calm space

-Adding greenery to a space always gives it immediate life and – when choosing the right plants – it can even clean indoor air from VOCs and other harmful substances.
-You can read my previous post to find out what are the best indoor plants to fight indoor air pollution.
+Adding greenery to an indoor space gives it immediate life and – when choosing the right plants – it can even clean the air indoor from harmful VOCs.

-Including nature-inspired textures, shapes and materials can considerably increase well-being in a space (see the natural analogues patterns of biophilic design for more detail).
+Including nature-inspired textures, shapes and materials can considerably increase how much a space supports wellbeing.

 5. Go local

 One of the overall aims of biophilic design is creating authentic buildings & interiors that are part of their environment.